-Getting certified for Amazon Web Services in 2019 is becoming a very attractive prospect.
+Get started with AWS or Amazon Web Services with this guide as getting certified in AWS in 2022 is becoming a very attractive prospect.
 With more than a hundred unique services available under the hood, and a lot of top Fortune 500 companies utilizing those services — AWS certification is a line item on a resume that will set you apart from other candidates when it comes to getting a new job.

 If you’re interested in Amazon Web Services, here are the critical things you need to have to get started.

 The great thing about AWS is that they have a free tier that you can sign up for.
 No upfront fees required.